 13. Fun Japanese Listening

-It has only 20 short and sweet episodes, filled with textbook-style dialogue even shorter than the episodes.
+It has only 20 short, sweet episodes, filled with textbook-style dialogue that is even shorter than the episodes.

 This series is packed with a surprising amount of basic grammar and vocabulary.
-While it won’t replace your Japanese textbook or course, it will give you more listening practice.
+While it won’t replace your Japanese textbook or course, it will provide additional listening practice.

 Best Intermediate-level Japanese podcasts